Ghana inflation rises to 13.0% in April in higher transport costs - Nigeria Today

 Ghana inflation rises to 13.0% in April in higher transport costs

+Ghana, which exports cocoa, gold and oil, said in April it was committed to reducing inflation, public debt and the budget deficit.

+It was one of Africa’s best-performing economies until 2014, when it was hit by a slump in commodity prices.

-The post Ghana inflation rises to 13.0% in April in higher transport costs appeared first on The Herald Nigeria.
+The post Ghana inflation rises to 13.0% in April in higher transport costs appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share